campaignmonitor/forms-for-campaign-monitor/readme.txt

 === Campaign Monitor ===
-Contributors: aidinsadighi, vibhorchhabra
+Contributors: vibhorchhabra
 Donate link: N/A
 Tags: Campaign Monitor, Email Marketing, Sign-Up Forms, Sign Up Forms Requires at least: 3.9
-Tested up to: 4.5.3
+Tested up to: 4.7.5
+Version: 2.6.2
-Stable tag: 1.5.3
+Stable tag: 2.6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Make it easy for customers to subscribe to your Campaign Monitor mailing lists using any of the 5 elegant sign-up forms.

 == Description ==

+<strong>Campaign Monitor for Wordpress has recently received a major usability, security, and performance update.
+Please upgrade to v2.0 immediately.</strong>

 The Campaign Monitor for Wordpress plugin allows visitors to your WordPress site to sign up to a Campaign Monitor subscriber list, so you can create and send beautiful, personalized emails to your audience.
 Create and customize subscribe forms from your WordPress dashboard, place one on every page or specific pages you select, and A/B test which form type is more successful for you.